mehradliviyan/EPS/README.md

 # EPS
-Repository for projects from the Advanced Programming course at the University of Tehran include HWs and CAs.
+Repository for projects from the Engineering Probability and Statistics course at the University of Tehran include HWs and CAs.